pubid/pubid/.kilocode/rules/create-continue-plan-prompt.md

 ## Final Notes

 - **Session 22 was successful** because it fixed infrastructure (Scheme) and API compatibility
+- **Session 23 was successful** because it understood copublisher data architecture
-- **The architecture is now clean** - all future work should preserve this
+- **The architecture is clean** - all future work should preserve this
-- **Copublisher fix is the next low-hanging fruit** with highest expected impact
+- **Rendering fixes are next low-hanging fruit** with expected impact of +20-40 tests
-- **IEC migration** should wait until ISO is 75%+ and patterns are clear
+- **IEC migration** should wait until ISO is 80%+ and patterns are clear

+## Session 23 Key Learnings

+1. **Copublisher architecture**: Single Publisher object with internal copublisher collection, plus separate copublishers array for special rendering
+2. **Build-time merging**: Some data structure transformation should happen in build() before the cast() loop
+3. **Incremental wins**: Two focused fixes gained 238 tests
+4. **Trust the architecture**: Clean Builder principles guided both fixes

-Good luck with Session 23!
+Good luck with Session 24!